Johns Hopkins: Legacy

 Hopkins died on December 24, 1873, in Baltimore.

 Following Hopkins's death, The Baltimore Sun published a lengthy obituary that reported, "In the death of Johns Hopkins a career has been closed which affords a rare example of successful energy in individual accumulations, and of practical beneficence in devoting the gains thus acquired to the public."
 Hopkins' contribution to the founding of Johns Hopkins University become his greatest legacy and was the largest philanthropic bequest ever made to a U.S. educational institution.

 Hopkins' Quaker faith and early life experiences, including the 1778 emancipation, had a lasting influence on him throughout his life.
 Beginning early in his life, Hopkins looked upon his wealth as a trust to benefit future generations.
 He told his gardener that, "Like the man in the parable, I have had many talents given to me and I feel they are in trust.
 I shall not bury them but give them to the lads who long for a wider education".
 His philosophy quietly anticipated Andrew Carnegie's much-publicized Gospel of Wealth by more than 25 years.

+The World War II Liberty Ship SS Johns Hopkins was named in his honor.

 In 1973, Johns Hopkins was cited prominently in the Pulitzer Prize-winning book The Americans: The Democratic Experience by Daniel Boorstin, the Librarian of Congress from 1975 to 1987.
-From November 14, 1975 to September 6, 1976, a portrait of Hopkins was displayed at the National Portrait Gallery in an exhibit on the democratization of America based on Boorstin's book.
+From November 14, 1975, to September 6, 1976, a portrait of Hopkins was displayed at the National Portrait Gallery in an exhibit on the democratization of America based on Boorstin's book.
 In 1989, the United States Postal Service issued a $1 postage stamp in Hopkins' honor, as part of the Great Americans series.